hye-na/slots/README.md

 ______________________________________________
 ### 5. Next Steps:

-* Add a modal that displays instructions for users
+* Add a modal that displays instructions and how many $ you can win with specific matches
+* Add reset function
+* Make it mobile-friendly